eduardofilo/RG350_adam_image/README.md

     monkey=The Secret of Monkey Island
     ```

-* Quake: The files of the different Expansion Paks must respect the directory structure described [here](https://docs.libretro.com/library/tyrquake/#loading-quake-and-expansion-paks).
+* Quake: The four directories configured in this system respect the structure necessary for the different Expansion Paks that are described [here](https://docs.libretro.com/library/tyrquake/#loading-quake-and-expansion-paks).

 ### Previews